bitodt/lnd-stack/README.md

 This setup should only be used for development purposes, and by default on simnet.
 Do not use on mainchain with real sats.

 ## Installation (requires an active kubernetes cluster and helm)
+The stack uses images generated with these [Dockerfiles](https://github.com/orfeas0/lnd-stack-dockerfiles).

-To install the stack, you need a kubernetes cluster, with kubectl and helm connected to it.
+To install the stack, you need a kubernetes cluster, and the command-line tools _kubectl_ and _helm_.
 For a quick local setup, please check out [minikube](https://minikube.sigs.k8s.io/docs/).

 To install the stack, just run in a shell (change release name to your liking):
 ```shell